 To stop debugging process, click Stop Debugging on the Debug menu.

 If the module is compiled for debugging, the debug execution is paused at the last line of the code allowing you to investigate the state of the program variables in the Watches window.
-If the module was not complied for debugging, T-SQL Database Objects execution is not broken at the last line.
+If the module was not complied for debugging, stored routine execution is not broken at the last line.

 If you want to stop the run you are currently debugging and immediately begin a new run, you can use the Restart command.
 Current debug session will be terminated and a new one will start.